 Verrucas often go away naturally, especially with children, but this can take time.
-With children, one in two verrucas disappear in a year.
-With adults, it can take several years for a verruca to go away.
+In children, one in two verrucas will disappear within a year.
+In adults, it can take several years for a verruca to go away.

 Verrucas can be treated with over-the-counter or prescribed verruca removal medications, by freezing (cryotherapy), or, very occasionally, with minor surgery.

 A verruca looks like a flat, white growth on the sole of your foot.
 In the centre of the verruca, there may be one or more tiny black dots under the skin.
-A verruca can appear on its own or in a cluster with several other verrucas.
+A verruca can appear on its own or in a cluster with several other verrucas (mosaic warts).

 You can book an appointment with a Spire private GP today.